 On 4 May 1792 George Washington as President and Thomas Jefferson as Secretary of State signed the appointment of Elias Vanderhorst as US consul for the Port of Bristol and its environs.
 For notes on Elias' despatches, see Ref InfoBox/19/78.
-Elias declined reappointment aa consul in 1816 and died in May 1816.
+Elias declined reappointment as consul in 1816 and died in May that year.

-Many of her father's papers went to Eliza Vanderhorst who died unmarried in 1844.
+Many of his papers went to his daughter, Eliza Vanderhorst, who died unmarried in 1844.
 She left most of her possessions to Cordelia Duncombe Taylor, her niece.
 Cordelia married Alexander Moffat of Antigua who then took the name Duncombe.
 Thomas Cooper Vanderhorst also died without children and some of his papers passed to Cordelia.

 Documents relating to the Vanderhorst and Duncombe families originally deposited, in Bristol City Art Gallery by Miss EIM Duncombe and subsequently transferred to Bristol Record Office in 1948, 1954, 1959, 1960 and 1975.